 - Telling your doctor or nurse if you’re in pain.

 - Quitting smoking, if you smoke.
 If you want to quit, call our Tobacco Treatment Program at 212-610-0507.

-- Following your radiation therapy team’s instructions to care of your skin.
+- Following your healthcare team’s instructions to care for your skin.

 - Drinking liquids as instructed by your healthcare team.

 - Eating the foods suggested by your healthcare team.

 - Maintaining your weight.

 Before you begin your radiation therapy, you will have a treatment planning procedure called a simulation.

 The simulation is done to make sure that: